-There are a lot of commentaries which tend to come out around this time of year dealing with the significance of Christmas.
+A lot of commentaries tend to come out this time of year dealing with the significance of Christmas.

 This is mine.